Founder/President of the Board

 Darci Sanders has more than 32 years experience as a program innovator and teacher of all ages.
 A skilled nonprofit manger, Darci has a strong desire to connect people across the greater Cleveland region for mission-based causes, believing that meaningful partnerships are the essence of building community.

-In a career that spanned over 28 years, Darci was first the Education Coordinator, then Director of Education for Lake Erie Nature & Science Center.
+For over 28 years prior to joining Gilmour’s staff, Darci was first the Education Coordinator, then Director of Education for Lake Erie Nature & Science Center.
 Serving more than 150,000 visitors annually, the nonprofit nature center provides STEM based science education programming for all ages, featuring experiences with local wildlife and natural history, as well as a state-of-the-art planetarium.

-A trained facilitator, Darci has provided leadership for numerous science education organizations and projects, grant-funded and otherwise, with many school systems, colleges and non-profit partners in Cuyahoga and Lorain Counties.
+A trained facilitator, Ms. Sanders has provided leadership for numerous science education organizations and projects, grant-funded and otherwise, with many school systems, colleges and non-profit partners in Cuyahoga and Lorain Counties.
 The subject material covered has ranged from tree and plant studies to stream quality monitoring and population education training.

 In addition to her support and enthusiasm for Cleveland Roots, Darci’s service in Cleveland includes serving on the board (2018-19 Chair) for the Washington Park Academy CTE Advisory Committee.
 Washington Park is the environmental science academy of the Cleveland Schools and features pathways in horticulture, animal science and natural resources.

-Darci also serves on the alumni board of Hiram College.
-Among Hiram’s many distinct assets, her personal favorite is a 530 acre biological field station featuring a significant old growth forest in the state of Ohio.
+Ms. Sanders also serves on the alumni board of Hiram College.
+Among Hiram’s many distinct assets, her personal favorite is a 530-acre biological field station featuring a significant old growth forest in the state of Ohio.
 Holding two degrees in biology, Darci has a strong interest in projects that increase local and global ecological vitality.